ArtosSystems/docs-legacy/source/index.html.md

 --------- | ------- | -----------
-eventDesc | string | A brief description of the event you are hosting, 200 characters maximum. eventSupportURL | string | If your event has a supporting link, to say the event on the artist website, please place here.. onSaleTime | number | The time that tickets will go on sale.
-Seconds since Epoch. offSaleTime | number |  The time that tickets will go off sale.
+eventDesc | string | A brief description of the event you are hosting, 200 characters maximum. eventSupportURL | string | If your event has a supporting link, to say the event on the artist website, please place here.. onSaleTime | interger | The time that tickets will go on sale.
+Seconds since Epoch. offSaleTime | interger |  The time that tickets will go off sale.
 Seconds since Epoch.

 > The following sample request has inputs for a potential event